-Golden retriever Taffy helps police find hidden computers and phones in cases that protect children from online harm.
+Specially trained police dogs help Houston officers find hidden digital evidence in cases that protect children from online exploitation and abuse.

 Police dogs have found a new way to help keep our communities safe.
 Taffy, a 3-year-old golden retriever in Canada, uses her powerful nose to find hidden computers and phones during police searches.
 Her work helps officers collect evidence in cases that protect children from online harm.